rese/Front-end-Developer-Interview-Questions/README.md

 ```
 * Why is it called a Ternary expression, what does the word "Ternary" indicate?
 * What is `"use strict";`? what are the advantages and disadvantages to using it?

+    `use strict` activates strict mode and is a good way to avoid common javascript programming bugs.
 * Create a for loop that iterates up to `100` while outputting **"fizz"** at multiples of `3`, `"buzz"` at multiples of `5` and **"fizzbuzz"** at multiples of `3` and `5`
 * Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?

+    To avoid accidentally overwriting a method or property that has previously been declared and used and at the same time, to protect your own variables from being overwritten.
 * Why would you use something like the `load` event?
 Does this event have disadvantages?
 Do you know any alternatives, and why would you use those?

 * Explain what a single page app is and how to make one SEO-friendly.
 * What is the extent of your experience with Promises and/or their polyfills?